kmutya/kmutya.github.io/_pages/about.md

 ---

 I am currently pursuing a Master's degree in Operations Research and Analytics at Texas A&M, College Station.
-Previously, I interned at Tesla for about an year where I worked on projects related to Data Science and Optimization.
+Previously, I interned at Tesla for about an year where I worked on projects related to Probabilistic Modelling, Mathematical Optimization and Data Analysis.

-My research areas/interests include:

-+ Time series forcasting/classification

-+ Deep Learning

-+ Stochastic Modelling
+During my Master's I worked as a research assistant in the Human Factors and Machine Learning lab at TAMU.
+My work was primarily focused on increasing classifier accuracy for Drowsy Driving Algorithms using Deep Learning.

+My areas of interest are Time series forcasting/classification, Deep Learning, Stochastic Modelling and Mathamatical Optimization.